gmt4/mpvc/README.md

 ### Git

-If you prefer keeping a local repository clone to receive quick development updates via `git pull`, then, use the `mpvc-installer` argument directly inside the directory root:
+Clone the git repo to receive quick development updates via `git pull`, then, use the `mpvc-installer` inside the repo:

 ```sh
  # fetch a local copy of the github repo